Workshop on WCRP Grand Challenge and Climate Services (12-13 November 2019) &

-The 2nd WCRP GC Sea Level Science Steering Team Meeting in New York University, New York, USA, 8-9, February, 2016.
+The 4th WCRP GC Sea Level Science Steering Team Meeting (14-15 November, 2019) in Orléans, France

 Coastal SL rise is among the most severe societal consequences of anthropogenic climate change.
 Contemporary global mean sea level rise will continue over many centuries as a consequence of anthropogenic climate warming, with the detailed pace and final amount of rise depending substantially on future greenhouse gas emissions.

 Over the coming decades, regional sea level changes and variability will significantly deviate from global mean values.
 The detailed sea level change along coastlines can therefore potentially be far more substantial than the global mean rise and will depend on many processes involving the ocean, the atmosphere, the geosphere and the cryosphere (see Church et al., 2013 and the literature cited therein).
 Societal concerns about sea level rise originate from the potential impact of regional and coastal sea level change and associated changes in extremes on coastlines around the world, including potential shoreline recession, loss of coastal infrastructure, natural resources and biodiversity, and in the worst case, displacement of communities and migration of environmental refugees.